NTU-CSIE-DSA/hw2-BicycleParkingTree/public/hw2-judge/prob.md

 - $1 \leq p \leq c_x$ with $2 \leq c_x \leq 15$ for all $x \in \{0, 1, \dots, n-1\}$
 - $0 \leq \ell_s \leq 10^6$ for all $s \in \{0, 1, \ldots, m-1\}$
 - At any time, the number of bikes/elements in a single (parking slot/node) $x$ will not exceed $2 \times c_x$.
-- The time $t$ in all operations are given in an ascending order.
+- The time $t$ in all operations are given in an strictly ascending order.
+- **At any time, there's only one bicycle for each student in either Shuiyuan or the parking tree.**

 For each operation: